-Mitigation Measure B-3: TE will implement and require the contractor to adhere to a Noxious Weed Mitigation Plan (Plan) to decrease habitat vulnerability to or below pre-construction levels.
-The Plan includes pre-construction elements such as treatment methodologies for existing noxious weed populations identified in the Project area, as well as operating procedures for both during and post-construction.
+Mitigation Measure B-3: Transportation will implement and require the contractor to adhere to a Noxious Weed Mitigation Plan (Plan) to decrease habitat vulnerability to or below pre-construction levels.
+The Plan includes preconstruction elements such as treatment methodologies for existing noxious weed populations identified in the Project area, as well as operating procedures for both during and post-construction.
 Recommended BMPs will include, but are not limited to: hand removal of existing weeds prior to going to seed, equipment cleaning prior to use, area of disturbance minimization, disturbed ground stabilization upon completion of construction with mulch or other means, certified weed-free mulch and other materials, and disturbed areas revegetation with native plants.

 Item IV-B Discussion: A Land Capability Verification, which delineated sensitive Class 1B (stream environment zone (SEZ)) lands within the Project area, was completed and certified by the TRPA.
-The Project has been designed to avoid SEZs in all possible instances, and as such, no SEZs will be disturbed as part of this Project.
+The Project has been designed to minimize SEZ disturbance.